Thrilleratplay/packages_apps_Catlog/README.md

 CatLog
 =========
 Graphical log reader for Android.

+This is a buildable project version.

 Author
 --------